|

 trying to climb and my granddaddy came to my rescue.
 I used to get

-to go to the Stovall Hot Wells and I remember all the older people
+to go to the Stovall Hot Wells and I remember all the older

-time to time and getting to go to a little café there for breakfast
+from time to time and getting to go to a little café there for breakfast

 and getting the next to the best pancakes I ever had (granny Dunn’s